DevResults/DevResultsTools/InstanceExport/PowerShell/README.md

 This error message means the Instance Export script found the data on our servers but something is wrong with the file path.
 For example, some versions of PowerShell cannot handle long file names or long path names.

-**Recommendation**: install PowerShell 7 (64 bit version) the accomodate longer file/path names.
+**Recommendation**: install PowerShell 7 (64 bit version) the accommodate longer file/path names.
 You may need to rename the file after the export run if your are using Windows OS.

 ```
 An error occurred